our clients say..."Ventana Construction exceeded our expectations in all aspects of our project…"

-Whole house remodels and additions to existing homes are some of the most complex work that we do.
-Often, these projects involve foundation and other structural work, along with an overhaul of the mechanical systems.
-Large remodeling projects are also a lot of fun because there's an opportunity for a complete transformation and restoration of your home.
+Whole-house remodels and additions to existing homes are some of the more complex projects that we do.
+They often involve foundation and other structural work, along with an overhaul of the plumbing, heating and electrical systems.
+Large-scale remodeling projects are also a lot of fun because there's an opportunity for a complete update, expansion and restoration of your home.

 dormer additionA West Seattle couple faced a problem endemic to the typical architecture of the 1940s.
 Their solidly built home had a functional first floor, but the second floor was little more than a long, narrow rectangle with low-slung ceilings and windows at each end.
 The addition of a bath in the ‘70s did little to improve it--in fact, it begged for improvement more than the rest of the space.
 A desire to create two livable bedrooms and a comfortable bath led to a dormer addition that literally transformed the place.
 Completed 2015.

 dining room additionIt's the War Box conundrum: cute and compact at 800-900sf, these rectangular homes built in the '40s are the perfect size for a small family, but missing a vital room — a place to dine.
 See how one architect solved this problem beautifully, and with some added benefits.
 Completed 2013.